On weakly and strongly popular rankings: On the complexity of - wurv and - surv

-\begin{proof} If $n$-\textsc{all-closer-ranking} has a polynomial-time algorithm $A$, then we can solve $(2n-2)$-\textsc{aurv} by applying $A$ to each of the $2n-2 \choose n$ voter groups of size $n$, which itself is a polynomial-time procedure if $n$ is a constant.
-If one of the calls to $A$ returns yes, return yes, else return no. It is easy to see that this procedure returns yes if and only if there is some group of $n$ voters that prefers another ranking i.e.\ if and only if there is a majority that prefers another ranking.
-A similar argument can be applied for $(2n-1)$-\textsc{aurv}. \end{proof}
+\begin{proof} If $k$-\textsc{all-closer-ranking} has a polynomial-time algorithm $A$, then we can solve $(2k-2)$-\textsc{wurv} by applying $A$ to each of the $\binom{2k-2}{k}$ voter groups of size $k$, which itself is a polynomial-time procedure if $k$ is a constant.
+If one of the calls to $A$ returns yes, return yes, else return no. It is easy to see that this procedure returns yes if and only if there is some group of $k$ voters that prefers another ranking, i.e.\ if and only if there is an absolute majority that prefers another ranking.
+A similar argument can be applied for $(2k-1)$-\textsc{wurv}. \end{proof}

 An immediate consequence of Lemmas~\ref{eqevenodd1} and~\ref{eqevenodd2} is the following result.